blakeNaccarato-portfolio/blakeNaccarato-portfolio.github.io/content/home/about.md

 ---
+weight: 1
+title: About
 widget: about
-active: true
-headless: true
 author: blake
-title: About
-weight: 1
 ---